-Like many things in life, moderation is best when it comes to fertility factors for IVF success.
-Women who fall far outside the normal body mass index (BMI) and are either very under- or overweight are likely to have a reduced probability of pregnancy with IVF.
-It has long been appreciated that abnormal weight can disrupt hormonal function and timely ovulation, making it more difficult to become pregnant in natural cycles.
+Women who fall far outside what’s considered the normal range in body mass index (BMI) — either very under- or overweight — are likely to have a reduced probability of pregnancy with IVF.
+Abnormal weight can disrupt hormonal function and timely ovulation, making it more difficult to become pregnant in natural cycles.

-Hormonal imbalance and embryo quality are not the only possible problems arising from obesity.
-A high BMI represents a technical challenge for IVF patients at egg retrieval, because ovaries are often pushed up high and away in the abdominal cavity, making it difficult to reach and recover all the mature eggs with the retrieval needle.
+► A high BMI can cause a technical challenge during the egg retrieval process.
+When a woman is overweight, her ovaries are often pushed up high and away in the abdominal cavity, making it difficult to reach and recover all the mature eggs with the retrieval needle.

-Other clinical conditions (chronic diseases, such as diabetes, heart disease, autoimmune diseases, or unhealthy lifestyle factors, such as smoking) can also affect the expected success rate with IVF for a particular patient.
+Other clinical conditions (chronic diseases, such as diabetes, heart disease, autoimmune diseases, or unhealthy lifestyle factors, such as smoking) can also affect a patient’s chances of success with IVF.